qvarforth/trackdirect/README.md

 If you want to set up a public website you should install a firewall and setup SSL certificates.
 For an easy solution I would use ufw to handle iptables, Nginx as a reverse proxy and use let’s encrypt for SSL certificates.

 ### Schedule things using cron
-We recommend that your schedule the heatmapcreator shell script to be executed once every hour.
 If you do not have infinite storage we recommend that you delete old packets, schedule the remover.sh script to be executed about once every hour.
 And again, if you are using OGN as data source you need to run the ogn_devices_install.sh script at least once every hour.

 Note that the collector and wsserver shell scripts can be scheduled to start once every minute (nothing will happen if it is already running).
 I even recommend doing this as the collector and websocket server are built to shut down if something serious goes wrong (eg lost connection to database).

 Crontab example (crontab for the user that owns the "trackdirect" database)
 ```
-10 * * * * ~/trackdirect/server/scripts/heatmapcreator.sh trackdirect.ini ~/trackdirect/htdocs/public/heatmaps 2>&1 &
 40 * * * * ~/trackdirect/server/scripts/remover.sh trackdirect.ini 2>&1 &
 0 * * * * ~/trackdirect/server/scripts/ogn_devices_install.sh trackdirect 5432 2>&1 &
 * * * * * ~/trackdirect/server/scripts/wsserver.sh trackdirect.ini 2>&1 &